apache/openoffice-project/content/blog/merging_lotus_symphony_allegro_moderato.markdown

     <li>
 arrow change size and position in MS after save odp to ppt format</li>
     <li>
-Trendline of two Data Series can't be displayed but after edit it the trendline will be showed correctly</li>
+Trendline of two Data Series can't be displayed but after edit it the trendline will be shown correctly</li>
     <li>
 the bullet color display incorrectly in AOO3.4</li>
     <li>